Dawar/typescript-library-tutorial/README.md

 }
 ```

-To explain what we are doing here, we want to compile and export all our top level exports, sub modules, etc. and **output them to the root directory.** This is because of the quiry way package.json / npm works which I can't clearly explain but basically requires that any importable folders be at the top of the package (instead of lets say in a *dist/* folder)
+To explain what we are doing here, we want to compile and export all our top level exports, sub modules, etc. and **output them to the root directory.** This is because of the quirky way package.json / npm works which I can't clearly explain but basically requires that any importable folders be at the top of the package (instead of lets say in a *dist/* folder)

 3. Lastly for the top-level exports include them in your package.json: